 Let only or full management?

 We are finding that more and more Landlords are asking us to let and manage their properties.
 There are sound reasons for doing so, including peace of mind and less hassle!
 ‘Let Only’ means just that – we will find you an acceptable tenant and finalise the Tenancy documents.
 After that, it’s up to you to collect the rent and deal with any issues such as repairs, tenancy renewals etc. With Full Management, you just leave everything to us – and after letting your property, we will collect the rent (and account to you monthly) and look after any authorised repairs.
-Our charges for Full Management are competitive (and include compliance with the Deposit Protection Scheme requirements) – you might be pleasantly surprised.
+Our charges for Full Management are competitive (and include compliance with the Deposit Protection Service requirements – DPS) – you might be pleasantly surprised.

 Appraising your property